 spontaneous d.
 Delivery of an infant without external aid.

 vaginal d.
-Expulsion of a fetus, placenta, and membranes ...
+Expulsion of a fetus, placenta, ...